AwalaApp/codelabs/codelabs/nodejs-pong.md

 ```

 Positive
-: To improve security, [Awala will optionally support doing encryption with a different set of keys](https://github.com/relaycorp/relayverse/issues/27), instead of using identity keys (which should ideally only be used for authentication and authorisation).
-[The ability to do encryption with identity keys will be dropped](https://github.com/AwalaNetwork/specs/issues/84) before Awala reaches General Availability.
+: Heads up: To improve security, [Awala will optionally support encryption with a different set of keys](https://github.com/relaycorp/relayverse/issues/27), instead of using identity keys (which should ideally only be used for authentication and authorisation).
+[The ability to encrypt with identity keys will be dropped](https://github.com/AwalaNetwork/specs/issues/84) before Awala reaches General Availability.

 ### Create a Fastify route